Alexa Glatch: Professional career

 In October 2012, Glatch won two back-to-back grass-court tournaments in Japan.

 Following an appearance at Wimbledon in 2013, Glatch took 15 months off to deal with injuries.
 She had wrist and hip surgeries and went through extensive rehabilitation.
 Upon her return to competitive tennis in October 2014, she won the doubles event at the $50k Macon Pro Circuit event.

-In 2015, Glatch used her protected singles ranking to enter the 2015 Australian Open Qualifying, where she defeated No. 3 seed and world No. 110, Lourdes Dominguez-Lino, and advanced to the final round of qualifying.
-In March/April, Glatch continued her post-injury, rapid rise up the rankings by winning the $25k Iripuato Mexico and the $50k Osprey Florida Pro Circuit event (as a wildcard) defeating top seeded world No. 44, Madison Brengle, in the final.
-She continued her good form by qualifying for the 2015 French Open main draw, and subsequently added a tenth ITF title by winning the Gatineau, Canada $25K without dropping a set.
+In 2015, Glatch used her protected singles ranking to enter the 2015 Australian Open qualifying, where she defeated No. 3 seed and world No. 110, Lourdes Dominguez-Lino, and advanced to the final round of qualifying.
+In March/April, Glatch continued her post-injury, rapid rise up the rankings by winning the $25k Iripuato Mexico and the $50k Osprey Florida event (as a wildcard) defeating top seeded world No. 44, Madison Brengle, in the final.
+She continued her good form by qualifying for the 2015 French Open, and subsequently added a tenth ITF Circuit title by winning the $25k Gatineau event in Canada without dropping a set.

+The ITIA listed her as a retired player on 31 May 2024.